GCPlot/gcplot-knowledge-base/log-files-processing/troubleshooting.md

 #### Log Files Rotation

-In order `gcpc` can receive GC log files flow continuously and without gaps, they have to be rotating.
+In order for `gcpc` to receive GC log files continuously and without gaps, they have to be rotating.
 You can control such behavior with `-XX:+UseGCLogFileRotation` and `-XX:NumberOfGCLogFiles=N`, where N is a max number of files.
 The example of directory structure with rotating logs:

 ```
 $ ls -la